5GSEC/private5g-cloud-deployment/README.md

 Modify the routing configuration for communication from the RAN segment to the 5G Core.

 Modify traffic for 0.0.0.0/0 to be directed to the instance (customerGWInstance).
+> To configure the RAN route table, go to the instance->subnet->route table->edit table->change 0.0.0.0/0 to point to the customer instance

 ![](https://vagabond-mongoose-695.notion.site/image/https%3A%2F%2Fprod-files-secure.s3.us-west-2.amazonaws.com%2F1393b3fa-f8b3-4acc-8a30-40f7e425cff0%2Fbf20cd2c-b68f-4fb6-b7a9-3919b853ed97%2FUntitled.png?table=block&id=49a3de8e-cf4a-444c-8886-4702ff37725a&spaceId=1393b3fa-f8b3-4acc-8a30-40f7e425cff0&width=2000&userId=&cache=v2)